bradweinstein/pagerduty-challenge/README.md

 ### Create a on-call schedule among five users through UI

+Through the UI we will add everyone we want to the on-call schedule.
+Feel free to make this as simple or as complicated as you like.
+In my example I've let all the brad-Xs alternate one on call week off every other month.
+I'd hope they can appreciate it.

 <img width=55% src="https://github.com/bradweinstein/pagerduty-challenge/blob/master/images/pdscheduling.png"><img width=45% src="https://github.com/bradweinstein/pagerduty-challenge/blob/master/images/pdsimpleschedule.png"></p>

 ### Create an Escalation Policy using API

+To create an escalation policy you need a little information to get started.
+You need to retreieve the `USERID`, `TEAMID` and a `SERVICEID` if attaching to a service from the PagerDuty platform.
+You'll find that at the end of each url when browsing elements in the PagerDuty web UI, or you can pull them down as part of a larger script.

+For this policy we are subjecting Brad-5, the newest member of the team to be the first at bat for handling problems.

 ```JSON
 curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/vnd.pagerduty+json;version=2' --header 'From: [PRIVATE EMAIL]' --header 'Authorization: Token token=[SECRETTOKEN]' -d '{